Siarl/sd-project-2020-VU/docs/assignment3.md

         <td>The Chain of Responsibility pattern allows for data that can't be used by certain objects to be sent to a number of any other
         object that can use it.
 In the command pattern, an object encapsulates and represents all information needed to call a method at a later time.
 The Command design pattern is used to represent and encapsulate all the information needed to call a method at a later time.
-        Our **Interactable** interface implements both of these design patterns.
-The **Interactable** interface also has an inner **Callback** class and a dependency to the **Command** class, so the command handling is moved even further away from the client.
-Since the **Interactable** interface is implemented by all of the game objects that need their own, dedicated commands, this is all encapsulated within one object of the class **Command** to be used at a later time.
+        Our <b>Interactable</b> interface implements both of these design patterns.
+The <b>Interactable</b> interface also has an inner <b>Callback</b> class and a dependency to the <b>Command</b> class, so the command handling is moved even further away from the client.
+Since the <b>Interactable</b> interface is implemented by all of the game objects that need their own, dedicated commands, this is all encapsulated within one object of the class <b>Command</b> to be used at a later time.
         Since not all objects need to be command handling at every single point of the game, all the necessary command handling can be sent to any number of objects in the game that need it.</td>
         <td>By using the Observable design pattern, we can monitor changes of values in objects with ease.
 By either attaching observers to the object or passing observers with method calls, the client can observer and display certain events.</td>
         <td>The Template Method design pattern is used when a group of subclasses need to implement a group of similar methods.
 This is done with an abstract class, and
         a method that contains a series of method calls that each subclass will call.
-In our case, this was done using the abstract class **View**.
+In our case, this was done using the abstract class <b>View**.
 The classes
-        **Scene** and **Battle** both inherit from this abstract class, as this class enables the player to exit and leave these different environments of the game.
-Previously, when there were no different environments, the **Scene** class implemented the **Interactable** interface directly, but with more environments added, there needed to be a "middle man", not only to have these multiple classes call similar methods but also to keep track of which environment the game is in, and how to get back to the environment it was previously in.</td>
+        <b>Scene</b> and <b>Battle</b> both inherit from this abstract class, as this class enables the player to exit and leave these different environments of the game.
+Previously,
+        when there were no different environments, the <b>Scene</b> class implemented the <b>Interactable</b> interface directly, but with more environments added, there needed to be a "middle man", not only to have these multiple classes call similar methods but also to keep track of which environment the game is in, and how to get back to the environment it was previously in.</td>
         <td>The solution to this problem was the Decorator design pattern.
 This design pattern allows for objects to be modified at run time, a.k.a. having the